ElinaBoman/rootme/README.md

 ## Agile Methodologies
 ### Canban board and MosCOW Prioritization
 This project has been planned with with agile methodology.
 Before any code was written, issues were created for both users and store owner.
 The issues represents fictive requirements for users and store owner.
-The issues were then prioritzed into categories according to MosCoW priorizitation.
+The issues were then prioritzed into categories according to MosCoW prioritization.
 I used GitHub to create structure while planing my project.
 I gave all my issues labels such as, Good to have, Must have and Nice to have.
-The Must have were required for the assesment criterias but from a users perspective.
+The Must have were required for the assessment criterias but from a users perspective.
 The Good to Have were to improve user experience but not required in the finished project.
 The Nice to have were from my own perspective of what I would like to create if there was time.
 As this projects is an MVP, not all issues were not finished, but all Must have were prioritized and completed.

 ![issues](/media/readme/issues.png)
 ![issues](/media/readme/issues-continiue.png)